 Acromioclavicular arthritis is a degenerative disease characterized by painful inflammation of the acromioclavicular (AC) joint, the joint where the clavicle, or collarbone, meets the acromion process on the top of the shoulder blade.
-A type of synovial, or moveable, joint known as a gliding joint, the AC joint contains fibrous cartilage intended to pad the bones against one another.
+A type of synovial, or movable, joint known as a gliding joint, the AC joint contains fibrous cartilage intended to pad the bones against one another.
 With time, repetitive movements, and injury, this cartilage can wear down, resulting in pain and joint stiffness during shoulder movement.
 Acromioclavicular arthritis pain may be managed with therapy and anti-inflammatory medications, but moderate to severe cases of arthritis may require surgery.

 The human shoulder is in fact two separate joints: the glenohumeral and acromioclavicular joints.
 The glenohumeral joint is the ball-and-socket joint formed by the humerus or arm bone and a cavity on the scapula or shoulder blade called the glenoid fossa.
 Just above the glenohumeral joint is the AC joint, which is made up of the lateral or outside end of the clavicle and the acromion process of the scapula.
 The latter is a projection of the shoulder blade that juts upward and outward from the scapular spine on the posterior side of the bone and curves forward over the top of the glenohumeral joint.
 On the acromion process’s inside surface, the end of the clavicle articulates with the shoulder blade, the two bones separated only — and sometimes not at all — by a thin layer of cartilage much like the menisci of the knee joint.